UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SEBE.rst

 Steps
 -----

 #.
-Start with the Gothenbrug data.
+Start with the Gothenburg data.
 The data is zipped - unzip the data first.
 #.
 Examine the geodata by adding the layers to your project.
 #.
 Use *Layer > Add Layer > Add Raster Layer* to open the .tif and .asc raster files and *Layer > Add Layer > Add Vector Layer*.
 The Vector layer is a shape file which consists of multiple files.
 It is the **building.shp** that should be used to load the vector layer into QGIS.
 #.
 You will need to indicate the coordinate reference system (`CRS <https://docs.qgis.org/3.10/en/docs/user_manual/working_with_projections/working_with_projections.html>`__) for the **CDSM_KRbig.asc** dataset.